imrefazekas/harcon/README.md

 Harcon - Proven and reliable microservice solution for the harmonic convergence of JS entities.
-Designed to be scalable from prototypes till highly structured node-based enterprise components of real-time systems.
+Designed to be insanly scalable to serve enterprise components of real-time systems.

-Harcon is strong to build an endlessly scalable execution-chain or workflow-based or machine-learning solution for NodeJS applications.
+Harcon is strong to build a scalable execution-chain or workflow-based or machine-learning solution for NodeJS applications.

 Need help?
 Join me on